Free-Order Online Selection for k-Systems: Introduction

 \begin{reg} Finally, when the constraints governing different facilities are independent of one another, we can allow each facility to serve multiple contracts while the contract side still satisfies a matching constraint.
 Our framework continues to provide constant-factor guarantees in this more general setting. \end{reg}

 \paragraph{The $k$-systems hierarchy.} Finally, we examine the position of $k$-growth systems within the broader $k$-systems hierarchy and study their relationship to other well-known classes.
-As discussed earlier, we show that every $k$-matchoid is a $k$-growth system and present an example of a $k$-growth system that is not $k$-circuit bounded.
-We also show that the class of $k$-growth systems is, in turn, contained within the $k$-extendible systems.
-We further conjecture that these two classes actually coincide, which, if true, would yield a new structural characterization of $k$-extendible systems and potentially enable new algorithmic techniques for this important class across a range of online and combinatorial optimization settings.
+As discussed earlier, we show that every $k$-matchoid is a $k$-growth system and present examples of $k$-growth systems that are not $k$-circuit bounded and of $k$-circuit bounded systems that are not $k$-growth.
+We also show that the class of $k$-growth systems is, in turn, properly contained within the class of $k$-extendible systems.
 We illustrate the expressiveness of $k$-growth systems through several examples, including bounded-ratio knapsack constraints and stable sets of interval graphs.
 Moreover, we show that all these classes, except for $k$-systems, are closed under parallel extension, restriction, and contraction.
-More importantly, we provide a new characterization of $k$-extendible systems as exactly those $k$-systems whose contractions remain $k$-systems.
+More importantly, we provide two new characterizations of well-studied classes in the $k$-systems hierarchy.
+Specifically, we show that $k$-extendible systems as exactly those $k$-systems whose contractions remain $k$-systems, and $k$-circuit bounded systems are the systems that satisfy a natural generalization of the circuit axiom for matroids.